IGME-202-2231/project-2-xentriom/README.md

 ### Student Info

 -   Name: Jason Chen
--   Section: _##_
+-   Section: 05

 ## Simulation Design

-I have 2 designs in mind, which I'm still thinking over
-- A space sim with asteroids, comments, stars, and planets.
-They will circle asteroids and may group up and form asteroid belts while comets will avoid each other.
 - An aquarium with different species of marine life.
-Same species may flock together and some species may avoid each other.
+Some species may flock together and some species may avoid each other.

 ### Controls

 -   Ideally, I want the player to have no control but for the requirement
--   Space - You can press on a star to interact with it
--   Aquarium - You can drop fish in of different kinds
+-   You can drop fish in of different kinds

 ## _Agent 1 Name_